christianalfoni/christianalfoni.github.io/_posts/2014-09-25-using-flux-with-angular.md

 </form>
 {% endhighlight %}

 By convention we point to a $scope object called "titles" and its "newTodo" property.
 This property is used to later reference the new title of the todo.
-You might argue that this is application state and should be put into our store, but that would create a "two way flow" of data that we do not want.
-In this case we just want to grab the value of the title input directly from our controller.
+You might argue that this is application state and should be put into our store, but that would create a "two way flow" of data between the controller and the store that we do not want.
+Two way databinding is great between the template and the controller, to f.ex. in this case grab the value of the input, but it ends there.
+The only reason for putting this "titles.newTodo" state in the store would be to allow other controllers, also in the future, to access the state.
+My decision was that "titles.newtodo" is specific to that controller.

 {% highlight javascript %}
 angular.module('todomvc')